DeroMal/ALX-Webstack-Portfolio-Project/README.md

 To install and run the CaelumSense system, you will need the following software components:

 - Node.js
+- OpenAI API
 - MySQL database

+## CaelumSense Chatbot

+The CaelumSense Chatbot is a conversational agent that provides real-time temperature and humidity sensor data from the CaelumSense system.
+The chatbot is powered by OpenAI's GPT-3.5 architecture and can be accessed through a web-based user interface.

+### Chatbot Features

+- Provides real-time temperature and humidity sensor data from the CaelumSense system
+- Allows users to ask questions in natural language
+- Responds to user queries with relevant and accurate information
+- Can handle multiple users simultaneously
+- Uses OpenAI's GPT-3.5 architecture to generate responses

+### Chatbot Technologies Used

+The CaelumSense Chatbot is built using the following technologies:

+- Frontend: HTML/CSS, JavaScript, Bootstrap
+- Backend: Node.js, Express.js
+- API: OpenAI's GPT-3.5

+### Chatbot Usage

+To use the CaelumSense Chatbot, follow these steps:

+1. Open a web browser and navigate to the CaelumSense dashboard.
+2. Click on the chat icon to open the chatbot interface.
+3. Type your question in the input field and press Enter or click the Send button.
+4. The chatbot will generate a response based on your query.

+### Chatbot Limitations

+- The chatbot can only provide sensor data from the last 100 readings.
+- The chatbot is currently only able to respond to queries related to temperature and humidity data.
 ## Installation

 To install and set up the CaelumSense system, follow these steps: